YunoHost/doc/dkim.md

 SOCKET="inet:8891@localhost"
 ```

-Configure postfix to use this milter:
+Configure Postfix to use this milter:
 ```bash
 sudo nano /etc/postfix/main.cf
 ```

-Text to be placed AT THE END in the text file:
+Text to be placed **at the end** in the text file:
 ```bash
 # OpenDKIM milter